 I know that our country is strongest when we have a vibrant middle-class, and that’s why we must enact labor laws that protect all of our communities.
 All workers deserve the right to negotiate for proper pay, safe working conditions, and the benefits they deserve.
 I support the power of workers to organize and bargain collectively, and I proudly helped pass the PRO Act in the House, which ensures working people can organize without fear of retaliation.
 The PRO Act would end misleading “Right to Work” laws and close tax loopholes that encourage jobs and investments to be outsourced.
 I’m proud to be supported by a number of local and state labor unions, who know I am fighting for them.
 That also means treating our essential workers with the dignity they deserve.
 I support hazard pay, providing the Personal Protective Equipment (PPE) they need to work safely, and instituting labor protections that will outlast this pandemic.

-Thousands of children in New York’s 17th Congressional District live below the poverty line, and I was one of them.
-Growing up, when child care was too expensive, my grandmother had to take me to work with her in the hamlets of Congers and Hillcrest, where she cleaned homes.
+FIGHTING FOR OUR FAMILIESHundreds of thousands of children across New York City live below the poverty line.
+I, too, grew up poor in New York.
+When child care was too expensive, my grandmother had to take me to work with her as she cleaned homes.
 No child should have to accompany a guardian to work.

 SAVING OUR PLANET